stevenchen3/config-my-mac/README.md

     - See http://www.tug.org/mactex/ for download and installation guide
     - See http://www.tug.org/mactex/sierra.html to tips to fix issues may exist in EI Capitan and later

-## Other configurations

-+ Install Google Chrome browser
++ Install Google Chrome browser (Chrome is my favourite browser!)
     - `brew cask install google-chrome`

 ## System preferences